How Do You Transport an Axolotl? Easy…

 To transport an axolotl, you need a plastic bag that is close to 15 inches long by 8 inches wide.
 Place the axolotl in the bag and fill the bag 1/3 full of water so the axolotl is covered with water.
-Pump or blow air into the other 2/3’s of the bag.
+Pump or blow air into the other two-thirds of the bag.
 Place the bag in a cooler surrounded by packing peanuts.

-Make Sure Your Axolotl Is Healthy First
+First Make Sure Your Axolotl Is Healthy

 Make sure the gills on your axolotl are moving and the axolotl is moving around as well.
 Try to look for parasites or unusual markings on your axolotl.
 Make sure your axolotl is not pale in color or floating near the top of the water.

-Best way To Transport Your Axolotl
+The Best Way To Transport Your Axolotl

-It is best to remove the axolotl from the aquarium it is leaving with a large fish net.
+- It is best to remove the axolotl from the aquarium it is leaving with a large fish net.

-You need to put the axolotl in the bag empty first.
+- You need to put the axolotl in the bag empty first.

-Seal the bag by folding over the top and wrapping it tight with a rubber band.
+- Seal the bag by folding over the top and wrapping it tight with a rubber band.

-Put a layer of packing peanuts in the bottom of the cooler.
+- Put a layer of packing peanuts in the bottom of the cooler.

-Place your axolotl on the layer and surround it with more packing peanuts so that your axolotl doesn’t move around at all.
+- Place your axolotl on the layer and surround it with more packing peanuts so that your axolotl doesn’t move around at all.

 It is best to tape the outside of the cooler when you are done to ensure that it doesn’t come open during the trip.
 The water bottle will keep your axolotl cool calm, and less stressed.